Frequently Asked Questions

 - Expose your child to German outside the school setting (videos, books, cultural events).

-- Encourage, but do not force your child to speak German.
+- Encourage your child to speak German.